 THIMM plans the packaging independently of materials and is therefore supplier-neutral.
-Paper-based materials (corrugated cardboard, solid board, paper) as well as plastics and films, foam, wood and metal are all used as materials.
-Different padding and cushioning materials (air cushions, corrugated cardboard padding, cushion foam / cushion foam parts, fixing foam, etc.) are planned in as required.
+Paper-based materials (corrugated cardboard, solid board, paper) are used as materials.
+Different padding and cushioning materials (corrugated cardboard padding etc.) are planned in as required.

 Our packaging development using the example of corrugated cardboard packaging: All the information ascertained during the packaging planning flows into the design.
 The FEFCO catalogue is used to determine the packaging type and variant.
 The number and arrangement of the products within packaging depends both on the product itself and on its later intended use.
 For example, in shelf-ready packaging (SRP) products are positioned differently to pure transport packaging because they support the presentation of the products in the retail outlet.
 The arrangement of the products is important to ensure the best possible volume utilisation level within the packaging.
 A poor volume utilisation level leads to more pallets and storage spaces, increased usage of packaging materials as well as higher transport volumes and thereby to avoidable costs!
 In order to ensure the economic placement of the defined packaging unit on the load carrier, an orientation towards ISO modular dimensions is recommended.